ok11/esphome-external-components/README.md

 - **19 tests** in `woleix_state_mapper_test.cpp` (State mapper tests)
 - **12 tests** in `woleix_protocol_handler_test.cpp` (Protocol handler tests)

-A total of 85 tests are now passing, including a recently resolved segmentation fault issue.
+A total of 85 tests are now passing, with all previously reported issues resolved.

 These tests cover: